 High school students may receive advanced collegiate standing by participating in the Advanced Placement (AP) program.
 Up to 32 credits may be earned through this program or by other test-out procedures.
 Hours earned through Advanced Placement do not count as hours in residence toward graduation with honors.

 To earn credit through Advanced Placement, students must enroll in specific AP courses offered by their respective high schools.
 Upon completing these courses, students take individual Advanced Placement examinations in each Advanced Placement course.
 Students may earn college credit for AP scores of three, four, or five.
-Students should request that scores from these examinations be sent directly to The Master's College by entering code number 4411 on their registration forms.
-Upon receiving these scores, the college awards the appropriate amount and type of credit for each examination as determined by each academic department.
+Students should request that scores from these examinations be sent directly to The Master's University by entering code number 4411 on their registration forms.
+Upon receiving these scores, the university awards the appropriate amount and type of credit for each examination as determined by each academic department.
 No fees other than the fees accompanying the examinations, must be paid in order to receive the college credit.
 In some cases, sophomore standing in particular subject areas may be earned through these examinations.
 Students should contact their local high schools to obtain Advanced Placement course and registration information.

-The Master's College participates in the College-Level Examination Program (CLEP) sponsored by The College Board and administered nationally by Educational Testing Services through participating colleges and universities.
+The Master's University participates in the College-Level Examination Program (CLEP) sponsored by The College Board and administered nationally by Educational Testing Services through participating colleges and universities.
 This program is designed to provide the opportunity for students to earn college credit by passing examinations in subject areas in which they have already developed college-level knowledge and understanding.
 The examinations are composed of various multiple-choice questions and are administered in timed segments totaling 90 minutes.

-CLEP examinations and the scores required to qualify for credit at The Master's College are reviewed annually are effective from July 1 through the following June.
+CLEP examinations and the scores required to qualify for credit at The Master's University are reviewed annually are effective from July 1 through the following June.
 Score reports are evaluated by the standards being utilized at the time the exam was taken.

 Students may not pursue credit by CLEP examination for any course in which they have been enrolled.
 Additionally, students may not CLEP a course if they have taken a more advanced level course in that discipline.
 Hours earned through CLEP examinations do not count as hours in residence toward graduation with honors.